Last updated on December 24th, 2025 at 11:06 am

 Knaus Berry Farm cinnamon rolls draw lines every winter

-Knaus Berry Farm is how folks in the southern tip of Florida know cool weather has finally arrived.
-And in April, the end of the Knaus Berry season means the glorious winter is over.
+Knaus Berry Farm has always operated seasonally opening in October.
+For its fans, it’s a fall tradition.
+It’s how folks in the southern tip of Florida know cool weather has finally arrived.
+In April, the end of the Knaus Berry season, it means the glorious winter is over.

 From late October to mid-April, the line forms for the best fresh cinnamon buns and pecan rolls in Florida – some say the world.

-Knaus Berry is the sort of place you don’t expect to find in Florida: Thoroughly Old World and traditional.
+Knaus Berry was always the sort of place you don’t expect to find in Florida: Thoroughly Old World and traditional.

 While the cinnamon rolls are famous, other products have avid fans.
 The pecan rolls are heavenly.
 Many (count me) swear by the herb dinner rolls.

 There’s guava pie for a tropical treat.
 You can special order authentic shoo-fly pie or try a variety of cakes and cheesecakes.
-Another whole fan base goes for ice creams and milkshakes, especially those made with fresh strawberries grown on the property.
+Another whole fan base goes for ice creams and milkshakes, especially those made with fresh strawberries grown in the area.

 U-pick strawberries and vegetables